WellFactored/play-bindings/README.md

 ## Validation and Normalisation of values

-Sometimes you want to validate the value before allowing the value class to be created. `play-bindings` provides a type class called `Validator[W, V]` that will let you do this.
+Sometimes you want to validate the value before allowing the value class to be created. `value-wrapper` provides a type class called `Validator[W, V]` that will let you do this.
 For example, we might want to ensure that the `Long` being used to construct a `UserId` must be non-negative.
 We could provide an instance of `Validator[W, V]` that looks like this: